Reading Time: 5 minutes 35 seconds

 For muscles to grow, they need proper nutrition.
 Review the following key elements to get adequate nutrition for muscle growth.

 Protein is one of the most essential macronutrients (protein, carbs, and fat) for building muscle.
-Protein is made up amino acids that help repair and build the micro tears that occur during heavy lifting.
+Protein is made up of amino acids that help repair and build the micro tears that occur during heavy lifting.
 This helps rebuild the muscle bigger and stronger.
 For building muscle, research suggests women need 1.6-1.8 grams of protein per kilogram of body weight each day (1).
 And, more isn't necessarily better.
 Much more protein intake than that may not provide any value in regard to muscle growth (2).
 Good sources of protein include poultry, fish, eggs, hemp seed, and red meat.

 According to the Dietary Guidelines for Americans 2015-2020, women should typically eat between 1,600 and 2,400 calories a day.
 However, the actual number of calories your client needs varies based on age, height, metabolism, weight, physical activity level, etc. A client should first determine how many calories they need daily with their current level of activity.